AlexOrlet89/Guestbook/README.md

 lets add a logout function to further prove this shit works, because I'm proving my private route works by ! my user and getting redirected.
 I think i can add logout to my userContext and add it to Home that way.. inshallah.

-Lets get started on testing...
+Lets get started on testing... arbitrary change...

 ## Rubric